cvmfs/doc-cvmfs/cpt-configure.rst

 The ``DIRECT`` keyword for a hostname avoids using a proxy altogether.
-Note that ``CVMFS_HTTP_PROXY`` must be defined in order to mount CVMFS, but to avoid using any proxies, set the parameter to ``DIRECT``.
+Note that ``CVMFS_HTTP_PROXY`` must be defined in order to mount CVMFS, but to avoid using any proxies, you can set the parameter to ``DIRECT``.
 However, note that this is not recommended for large numbers of clients accessing remote stratum servers, and stratum server administrators may ask you to deploy and use proxies.

-``CVMFS_HTTP_PROXY`` is often configured with a primary proxy group at the local site, and backup proxy groups at remote sites.
-In order to avoid CernVM-FS getting stuck using proxies at a remote site after a fail-over, CernVM-FS will automatically retry the first group in the list after some time.
+``CVMFS_HTTP_PROXY`` is typically configured with a primary proxy group listed first, and potentially other proxy groups listed after that for backup.
+In order to prevent CernVM-FS from permanently using the backup proxies after a fail-over, CernVM-FS will automatically retry the first proxy group in the list after some time.
 The delay for re-trying is set in seconds by ``CVMFS_PROXY_RESET_AFTER``.
 This reset behaviour can be disabled by setting this parameter to 0.